Our Methodology

 Applying the Eligibility Share to the Criminal Population and State History of Relief to Estimate the Number of People in the Second Chance Gap

 To develop a total state eligibility estimate based on the shares derived in the steps above we make the assumption that the sample is representative enough of the criminal population that we can use its eligibility shares as the basis for a rough state estimate.
-Our figures should be caution We then apply these shares to the estimated number of people with court criminal records in the state, developed using the approach described above.
+Our figures should be taken with caution.
+We then apply these shares to the estimated number of people with court criminal records in the state, developed using the approach described above.
 This yields our estimation of the number and share of individuals in the “current gap” (people with currently records eligible for relief) as well as, in combination with the expungement actuals mentioned above, the “uptake gap” (share of people eligible for expungement over time that have not received them).